isleofcode/ember-cordova/docs/cli.md

 #### Examples
 + `ember cordova info`

+####Troubleshooting
+When running a proxy command, file paths are relative to your cordova directory.

+So for example, if you for reasons unkwown run `ember cdv plugin add ../local-plugin-path` (hint: just use `ember cdv:plugin add ../local-plugin-path`), from your ember projects root, it will probably fail.
+You most likely need `ember cordova plugin add ../../../local-plugin-path`.

 ##Configuration / Defaults

 If you find yourself needing to override CLI defaults, you can set